-Different costs involved – Each purchase of securities issued by foreign Issuers, may be subject to additional tax liabilities, transaction costs, duties, charges or capital controls under the foreign laws.
-Before each purchase of securities issued by foreign Issuers, you should be clear on all fees and other charges for which you may be liable as such charges may affect your net profit (if any) or increase your loss on the investment made.
+Each purchase of securities issued by foreign issuers, may be subject to additional tax liabilities, transaction costs, duties, charges or capital controls under the foreign laws.
+Before each purchase of securities issued by foreign issuers, all fees and other charges for which you may be liable should be made clear to you by your stockbroker or financial advisor as such charges may affect your net profit (if any) or increase your loss on the investment made.

-Currency risk – You should be aware that the securities may be denominated in currencies different than the currency of your home country.
+You should be aware that the securities may be denominated in currencies different from the currency of your home country.
 In all these cases, your investment return will be affected by exchange rate fluctuations and you will therefore be exposed to foreign currency risk.
-Currencies depreciate or appreciate value against each other and this may correspondingly reduce or increase the value of your investment in foreign currency terms.
+Currencies depreciate or appreciate in value against each other and this may correspondingly reduce or increase the value of your investment in foreign currency terms.
 Your payment service provider may also charge fees for converting funds into foreign currency or for making payments in foreign currencies.

-Low liquidity – Although certain investments can be traded on the Marketplace, there is no assurance that active trading will occur, form or be sustained, or that any market for the investments will develop.
-There may be difficulty in trading an investment caused by a number of factors, including, but not limited to, lack of demand or supply, and volatile and unpredictable price movements in investments on the Platform.
+Although certain investments trade via a matched buyer/seller mechanism on the Platform, there is no assurance that price formation will occur or active trading on the same matched buyer/seller basis will be sustained, or that any market for the investments will develop.
+There may be difficulty in trading an investment caused by a number of factors, including, but not limited to, lack of demand or supply, and volatile and unpredictable price movements in investments displayed via the Platform.
 In these circumstances, you may not be able to sell your investments in a timely manner or at the expected price level.
-Trading can be halted or suspended due to several reasons, including technical problems, regulatory intervention and unclear or delayed disclosure by Issuers.
+Matching of trades can be halted or suspended due to several reasons, including technical problems, regulatory intervention and unclear or delayed disclosure by issuers.
 Hence, it may be difficult or even impossible for you to cash in on or exit such investments.